jprisab/kaos-build/README.md

     It is just a serialized perl data structure (similar looking to JSON), so you can peek in and even make changes using any text editor.

-3. Get videos
+#.
+Get videos

     This part is still very manual - there's a script get_vids_new.pl that can retrieve the videos needed to render a particular data file, but the videos will not be compressed (that is currently done manually using handbrake).

         perl get_vids_new.pl data/kadata.txt

     Below are some notes that probbably won't help anyone else...

         maintenance:
             clear_vids-big_dups.pl - remove any dups from the vids-big dir move_uncomp_to_vids-temp.pl - move any big-only vids to vids-temp normalize_vid_names.pl - remove JDownloader name junk

         delete zero-sized vids
         delete log files and junk
         delete .*mp4 files? (does youtube use . in filename? i don't think so.)

         find bad files:
             find . | xargs file | grep -v "MPEG v4"

         handbrake contents of vids-temp

-4. Subtitles (optional)
+#.
+Subtitles (optional)

     Just some notes for a manual process:

         get_subs_youtube.pl data/kadata.txt
         get_subs_amara.pl data/kadata.txt

         combine:
             cp subs-amara-en/*.srt subs-combined-en/
             cp subs-youtube-en/*.ytt subs-combined-en/

         convert:
             perl caption-converters/srt2vtt.pl resources/subs-combined-en/*.srt
             perl caption-converters/ytt2vtt.pl resources/subs-combined-en/*.ytt

         cleanup:
             cd resources/subs-combined-en
             /bin/rm -rf ./*.srt ./*.ytt

-5. Build Search
+#.
+Build Search

     Manual process notes:

         perl build_search.pl data/khandata.txt
-   open resources/search-en/build-index.html in a browser save output into search-index.js (using textedit, plain text, utf-8)
+        open resources/search-en/build-index.html in a browser
+        save output into search-index.js (using textedit, plain text, utf-8)

         stopwords: build_search outputs the most common words you can paste these into "quote_stopwords" along with other stopwords from an official list and add the output to search.js

         if you're doing a new language you have to:
             - get the right stemmer in snowball.js
             - make sure the right stemmer and stopwords are in search.js
             - edit build-index.html to use the new stemmer and stopwords

-6. Build the pages!
+#.
+Build the pages

     Ok, there was a lot of manual, glossed-over stuff there, but the last script takes care of a lot of stuff: it makes all the HTML pages, downloads and compresses any missing thumbnails, and copies everything into it's right place.
 You just run it like so:

         perl make_pages.pl data/kadata.txt

     You should check the settings at the top of that script first though, to make sure it's set to copy the thumbnails and videos.

     The output will go into a directory called "kaos-en" where "en" is for "English" and will be replaced with whatever language you're working with.

-6. rsyncing to dev.worldpossible.org
+#. rsyncing to dev.worldpossible.org

     Manual process notes:

         - clean the directories of hidden files

             find kaos* resources/* -name ".*" -delete

         - next rsync things

             rsync -amv --del kaos-en/ ${wp}:/home/wp/modules-finished/kaos-en
-        rsync -amv --del kaos-fr/ ${wp}:/home/wp/modules-finished/kaos-fr
-        rsync -amv --del kaos-es/ ${wp}:/home/wp/modules-finished/kaos-es
-        rsync -amv --del kaos-pt/ ${wp}:/home/wp/modules-finished/kaos-pt

     and you're... done?